alexnj/xcode-theme/README.markdown

 ## TextMate Installation

-Just double-click or `open` the `Xcode default.tmTheme` file and TextMate will take care of installing it for you.
+Download and unzipp this [file][], double-click or `open` the `Xcode default.tmTheme` file and TextMate will take care of installing it for you.

 ## Sublime Text 2 Installation

-Add Xcode default.tmTheme to your `Color Scheme - Default` folder.
+Download and unzipp this [file][], then add Xcode default.tmTheme to your `Color Scheme - Default` folder.

 In OS X: